webforj/webforj-documentation/docs/components/option-dialogs/file-upload.md

 The `FileUploadDialog` provides a way to select and upload files, enabling users to submit documents, images, or other file types required by the app.

-## Constructors

-The `FileUploadDialog` can be initiated through the `OptionDialog` factory class using one of the various `showFileUploadDialog` methods to configure its attributes and display the dialog directly.
-For more control over the configurations, the dialog can also be created using one of its several constructors.

 ## Result

 The `FileUploadDialog` returns an `UploadedFile` object that contains information about the uploaded file, such as its name, size, and content.
 If the user closes the dialog without selecting a file, the result will be `null`.